Skip to main content

 5. About message: This message contains any other information about the authors of a game.
 It is displayed in the "About" popup accessed using the game bar at the top.

-Steps to change the textual messaging
+Steps to change the in-game prompts

 Changing the puzzle attribution information